drone/docs/content/pipeline/docker/examples/languages/python.md

   - pytest
 ```

 Please note that you can use any Docker image in your pipeline from any Docker registry.
-You can use the official python [images](https://hub.docker.com/r/_/python/), or your can bring your own.
+You can use the official python [images](https://hub.docker.com/r/_/python/), or you can bring your own.

 ## Test Multiple Versions